sagelabs/standards/linux/system-and-package-management/use-external-packages-to-add-capabilities-to-your-machine.md

-# Use external packages to add capabilities to your machine
+# Analyze the performance of your machine

-slug: unix.use-external-packages-to-add-capabilities-to-your-machine
+slug: unix.analyze-the-performance-of-your-machine

 ## Description
 todo